google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This time, the type signature tells you that `thickRectangle` needs
     three arguments, a new record!
-All three arguments are numbers and
+All three arguments are numbers, and
     the result is a picture.

     Here's an example of a program that uses 'thickRectangle`.